 Sure enough, upon the next noon, I found a door and thus the circular chamber once again, where my array of weapons lay in the rack, in the centre of the twelve-pointed star on the floor.

 Wearily, I lay against the plinth for what seemed hours, but I knew I should not wait too long.
 Outside, the Full Moon would be passing.
 Picking up the halberd, essentially a long-handled axe with an extended spike on the shaft and a hook at the rear of the blade, a weapon of which I had no experience, I made my way to the door marked with the stag.

 I had already guessed, of course, that each door represented a sense or faculty of the body, and that I would have to deal with each in order of increasing difficulty.
 I did not relish dealing with the later beasts.
 I had also begun to notice that my own relevant sense had felt increased in each kingdom of the Underworld that I visited.
 If this one were no different, I would find that my hearing would be intensified.

-You can find this book here:
+You can find this book free on these websites: